internetarchive/internet-archive-voice-apps/README.md

 See the developer guide and release notes at https://developers.google.com/actions/ for more details.

 ### Steps for cloning project to your local machine
-1.Fork repository
+1. Fork repository.
-2.Go to directory ::`git clone <repository link>`
+2. Go to directory ::`git clone <repository link>`

 ### Steps for testing with Google Assistant
 #### Create and setup project in Actions Console